cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 Saving a session snapshot on the Sessions tab every now and then will protect your data in case anything goes wrong.
 Re-importing a session snapshot will create a clone of the device at the moment where it was backed up.

+Changes to the snapshot format are forward compatible, which means that a newer version of CloudpilotEmu can always import a snapshot written by an older version.

 ### DB backups